jameshickman/document_processor/docs/PGVECTOR_SETUP.md

 # The embedder will automatically:
 # 1. Check if document has embeddings
-# 2. Generate them if needed
+# 2. Generate them if needed (using configured provider)
 # 3. Perform similarity search
 # 4. Return most relevant chunks
 ```